Overview

 For how long have I used the solution?

-I have been using Docker on CentOS for two years.
+I have been using Docker on CentOS for the last five years.

 What do I think about the stability of the solution?